mandylegend/News-Sentiment-Analysis-/README.md

-## Note :- if github link does not work please copy and past it in browser
+## Note :- If github link does not work please copy and past it in browser

 Explanation :-